MicrosoftDocs/visualstudio-docs/docs/python/selecting-a-python-environment-for-a-project.md

   - data-science
 ---

-# Assigning which Python environment is used for a project
+# How to assign which Python environment is used for a project

 All code in a Python project runs within the context of a specific environment.
 Visual Studio also uses that environment for debugging, import and member completions, syntax checking, and any other tasks that require an environment.